Max Verstappen seeks more Brazil magic to maintain pressure on McLaren duo

 “I will wear my special Brazil helmet for this race,” added Verstappen.

 “It’s a place that has a lot of history and a great legacy and holds so many great memories for me.
-And I always love racing at such an ‘old school’ track.”
+And I always love racing at such an old-school track.”

-Team chief Andrea Stella said after the Briton’s win that he believed both McLaren drivers had reasons to be confident ahead of the final four race weekends with sprints included in Brazil and Qatar.
+Team chief Andrea Stella said after the Briton’s win that he believed both McLaren drivers had reasons to be confident ahead of the final four race weekends, with sprints included in Brazil and Qatar.

-“We go into these races with more understanding of how to extract performance from our car consistently because over the four races before Mexico we left some performance in the garage,” he said.
+“We go into these races with more understanding of how to extract performance from our car consistently, because over the four races before Mexico, we left some performance in the garage,” he said.

-Having struggled in low-grip conditions, Piastri has worked to adapt his style and felt after Mexico that he was in a better position than many observers believed, even if Norris has reeled off five successes against him in their intra-team duel.
+Having struggled in low-grip conditions, Piastri has worked to adapt his style and felt after Mexico that he was in a better position than many observers believed, even if Norris has reeled off five straight successes against him in their intra-team duel.

 “In the final four races, I think there is no reason to believe that one track may favour one driver or the other,” added Stella, aware also of the mounting late threat from not only Verstappen, but also Ferrari and Mercedes as three teams scrap for second place in the constructors’ championship.